KeyValueSoftwareSystems/siren-py-sdk/README.md

 *   Create a feature branch for your changes.
 *   Commit your changes (pre-commit hooks will run).
 *   Push your branch and open a Pull Request against the `develop` repository branch.

+## Changes planned
+- Check how critical is .close() for async client, explore ways to avoid that.